lukashaenjes/automator-csv-delim-converter/README.md

 In this GitHub repository, click on the green "Code" button and select "Download ZIP".
 Unzip the downloaded file and double-click the `csv_comma_to_semicolon.workflow` and / or `csv_semicolon_to_comma.workflow` file.
 This will install the Action in your macOS Automator library.
+Alternatively, you can also copy the files to `~/Library/Services` manually.
 The Action will be available in the "Quick Actions" menu in the Finder or (depending on your view settings) below the file information in the sidebar.

 ## Behind the scenes
 The tool is built with a two-step macOS Automator Action which